 - 1.1 Soils: No operation of off-road ground-based equipment would be permitted between November 1 and May 31.
 This restriction applies to the ground-based portions of harvest units.
 It also applies to ground-based equipment such as harvesters or equipment used for fuels treatment, road construction, road reconstruction or landing construction.
 This restriction may be waived if soils are dry or frozen or if operators switch to skyline or other non-ground based systems.
-This is a BMP and implements Forest Plan standards and guidelines FW-022 and FW-024. - 1.2 Peregrine Falcon: No helicopter use would occur in units 1a and 1b between January 1st and October 31st.
-Other operations in these units could occur at any time.
-These restrictions may be waived if the nest site is unoccupied or if nesting efforts fail and there is not possibility of re-nesting.
-Documentation of nesting failures can be finalized no earlier than June 30th due to the possibility of re-nesting. - 1.3 Deer and Elk Winter Range: No harvest operations, road construction, use of motorized equipment or blasting would be permitted in Crucial winter range areas between December 1 and March 31.
-Units 14, 15, 16, 17b, 18, 22, 23, 24, 25, 26, 35, 36, 37 and 38 are in the crucial zone.
-Unit 1 is in the High Value zone which would be logged between November 1st and December 31st to accommodate the peregrine falcon restriction.
+This is a BMP and implements Forest Plan standards and guidelines FW-022 and FW-024. - 1.2 Deer and Elk Winter Range: No harvest operations, road construction, use of motorized equipment or blasting would be permitted in Crucial and High Value winter range areas between December 1 and March 31.
+The restriction would be waived in the high value zone if snow accumulation levels are less than 12 inches or if it is determined that the area is not being used by elk.
+Units 1, 17, 21, 22, 23, 25, 26, 27, 29, 30, 47 and 48 are in the crucial zone.
+Units 32, 33, 34 and 36 are in the high zone.